I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfusb/nf-wdfusb-wdfusbtargetdevicequerystring.md

 <p>For more information about the <b>WdfUsbTargetDeviceQueryString</b> method and USB I/O targets, see <a href="wdf.usb_i_o_targets">USB I/O Targets</a>.</p>

-<p>The following code example calls <b>WdfUsbTargetDeviceQueryString</b> to obtain the required buffer size, calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff548706">WdfMemoryCreate</a> to create a memory object and buffer, and then calls <b>WdfUsbTargetDeviceQueryString</b> again to obtain the manufacturer's name string, in USA English (0x0409), from a USB device descriptor.
-(The driver previously stored the descriptor in driver-defined context space.)</p>

-<p>Drivers should call <b>WdfUsbTargetDeviceQueryString</b> twice, by using the following steps:</p>

-<p>Set the <i>String</i> pointer to <b>NULL</b>, so that <b>WdfUsbTargetDeviceQueryString</b> will return the required buffer size in the address that the <i>NumCharacters</i> parameter points to.</p>

-<p> Allocate buffer space to hold the number of Unicode characters that are in the requested string.
-For example, a driver might call <a href="https://msdn.microsoft.com/library/windows/hardware/ff544520">ExAllocatePoolWithTag</a> to allocate a buffer, or it might call <a href="https://msdn.microsoft.com/library/windows/hardware/ff548706">WdfMemoryCreate</a> to create a framework memory object.</p>

-<p>Call <b>WdfUsbTargetDeviceQueryString</b> again, setting the <i>String</i> value to a pointer to the new buffer and setting <i>NumCharacters</i> to the buffer's length (that is, the number of Unicode characters, not the byte length).</p>

-<p><b>WdfUsbTargetDeviceQueryString</b> locates the specified USB string descriptor and copies the Unicode string from the descriptor into the supplied buffer. </p>

-<p>If your driver specifies a non-<b>NULL</b> value for the <i>Request</i> parameter, the framework uses the specified request object, and another driver thread can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff549941">WdfRequestCancelSentRequest</a>, if necessary, to attempt to cancel the string query request.
-If the driver specifies a <b>NULL</b> value for <i>Request</i>, the framework uses an internal request object that the driver cannot cancel. </p>

-<p>Your driver can specify a non-<b>NULL</b> <i>RequestOptions</i> parameter, whether the driver provides a non-<b>NULL</b> or a <b>NULL</b> <i>Request</i> parameter.
-You can, for example, use the <i>RequestOptions</i> parameter to specify a time-out value. </p>

-<p>For more information about USB string descriptors, see the USB specification.</p>

-<p>For more information about the <b>WdfUsbTargetDeviceQueryString</b> method and USB I/O targets, see <a href="wdf.usb_i_o_targets">USB I/O Targets</a>.</p>

-<p>The following code example calls <b>WdfUsbTargetDeviceQueryString</b> to obtain the required buffer size, calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff548706">WdfMemoryCreate</a> to create a memory object and buffer, and then calls <b>WdfUsbTargetDeviceQueryString</b> again to obtain the manufacturer's name string, in USA English (0x0409), from a USB device descriptor.
+<p>The following code example calls <b>WdfUsbTargetDeviceQueryString</b> to obtain the required buffer size, calls <a href="..\wdfmemory\nf-wdfmemory-wdfmemorycreate.md">WdfMemoryCreate</a> to create a memory object and buffer, and then calls <b>WdfUsbTargetDeviceQueryString</b> again to obtain the manufacturer's name string, in USA English (0x0409), from a USB device descriptor.
 (The driver previously stored the descriptor in driver-defined context space.)</p>

 ## -requirements
 <table>